Nmap 7.98 scan initiated Thu Dec 25 18:05:58 2025 as: /usr/lib/nmap/nmap -sC -sV -v -O -oN nmap_result.txt 10.10.11.143

 What happens when argc is 0:

-pkexec mistakenly assumes that the first environment variable is the name of the program it should execute.
+pkexec treats the first environment variable as the program name it is supposed to execute.

-Simply treating an environment variable as a program name is not enough to gain privileges; we need to take advantage of another feature of pkexec: the ability to reload environment variables.
+Simply treating an environment variable as the program name isn’t enough for privilege escalation.
+We need to combine it with another feature of pkexec: reloading environment variables.

-When you run pkexec, for security reasons, it clears out certain dangerous environment variables (such as LD_PRELOAD) to prevent the injection of malicious libraries.
-However, we can exploit the aforementioned “misalignment” to trick pkexec into loading these variables again.
+When you run pkexec, for security, it clears some dangerous environment variables (like LD_PRELOAD) to prevent you from injecting malicious libraries.
+However, we can use the aforementioned “mismatch” trick to bypass this.

 Step-by-Step Demonstration

-envp[0](“pwnkit”) and assumes this is the program the user wants to execute. - It tries to find this program in the
+• It reads envp[0] (“pwnkit”) and assumes it is the program the user wants to execute.

-- In Linux, printing error messages sometimes requires character set conversion (e.g., to UTF-8), which uses the
+• On Linux, printing error messages sometimes requires character set conversion (e.g., to UTF-8), which uses the iconv library.